-The main benefits that are available within the Scheme are : Lifetime pension of 1/60th of Final Pensionable Salary times Pensionable Service.
+The main benefits that are available within the Scheme are : ⇒ Lifetime pension of 1/60th of Final Pensionable Salary times Pen ensionable Service.
 Cash at retirement in exchange for part of your pension.
 Increases to pensions.
 Early Retirement options.
-III-Health/Disability pensions payable at any age (provided certain conditions are met Lump sum and spouse's/civil partner's and children's pensions if you die whilst an active member of the Scheme.
-Death in retirement spouse's/civil partner's and children's pensions.
-A deferred pension, transfer-out or a refund of your contributions on leaving the Scheme before retirement.
-Additional Voluntary Contributions (AVC) options to further increase your benefits.
+III-Health/Disability pensions payable at any age (provided certain conditions are met Lump sum and spouse's/civil partner's and children's pensions active member of the Scheme. if you die whilst an Death in retirement spouse's/civil partner's and children's pensi ons.
+A deferred pension, transfer-out or a refund of your contribution Scheme before retirement. s on leaving the Additional Voluntary Contributions (AVC) options to further incre ease vour benefits.